top of page

 for the snake to fit inside

-• Corn Snakes require a large terrarium as an adult, such as a 40 gallon.
-Babies and juveniles can be kept in smaller terrariums, such as a 20 gallon long.
+• Corn Snakes require a large terrarium as an adult, such as 75-120 gallon terrariums.
+Babies and juveniles can be kept in smaller terrariums, such as a 20 gallon long, with cage size increasing with growth.

 • Many substrates can be used with corn snakes, including aspen, coconut fiber and peat moss based substrates.